py-why/pywhy-graphs/docs/reference/functional/index.rst

 possible value of ``Pa_X``.

-Therefore, each node in the graph has a node attribute ``cpt``, which is associated with a :class:`pgmpy.TabularCPD`.
+Therefore, each node in the graph has a node attribute ``cpt``, which is associated with a :class:`pgmpy.factors.discrete.CPD.TabularCPD`.
 We leverage `pgmpy` to represent CPTs and wrap an API around that.
 Given each CPT, the ``parent_function`` is fully defined as just a discrete distribution sampling with possibly non-uniform probabilities.